Experience the best of Whidbey Island & Deception Pass with this great day trip guide.

 And if you want to be more adventurous / active, the Pacific NW trail will walk you all around these bays and the coastline.
 Or get out on the water for the best experience.
 There can be watersports equipment for hire at Bowman Bay.

 So there you have the makings of a great day trip from Seattle.
 Head back down the I5 to Seattle.
+If you still have time, consider stopping in at La Connor on the way, to experience another cute & simply charming small town of Washington.

 Take lots of photos, but don’t forget to soak in the beauty of Deception Pass.

-Here’s how I put my story together for my album (because you can’t just hope ‘the computer’ is going to store and save your memories;
+Here’s how I put my story together for my album (because you can’t just hope ‘the computer’ is going to store and save your memories);

 I hope this inspires you to hit the road and discover Deception Pass and Whidbey Island for yourself.